Hypocoercivity properties of adaptive Langevin dynamics: Acknowledgments

 \section{Acknowledgments}

+The authors thank Laurent Michel and Lois Delande for pointing out a mistake in an earlier version of Lemma~\ref{lem:bound_AA_Ace}.
 This work was initiated during the authors' stay at the Institut Henri Poincar\'e - Centre Emile Borel during the trimester ``Stochastic Dynamics Out of Equilibrium'' (April-July 2017).
 The authors warmly thank this institution for its hospitality.
 The research of B. Leimkuhler was supported by the ERC project RULE (grant number 320823) and EPSRC grant EP/P006175/1.
 The work of M. Sachs was supported by the National Science Foundation under grant DMS-1638521 to the Statistical and Applied Mathematical Sciences Institute (SAMSI), North Carolina.
 The activity of Gabriel Stoltz was funded in part by the Agence Nationale de la Recherche, under grant ANR-14-CE23-0012 (COSMOS), and by the European Research Council under the European Union’s Seventh Framework Programme (FP/2007-2013)/ERC Grant Agreement number 614492.
 G.S. also benefited from the scientific environment of the Laboratoire International Associ\'e between the Centre National de la Recherche Scientifique and the University of Illinois at Urbana-Champaign.